 As the twentieth century of music bids farewell to tonality, Britten keeps of the beaten track.
 In the aftermath of the Second World War, he formed the English Opera Group, which sought to rebuild the operatic arts with the economy of means implicit in a world in ruins.
 For The Turn of the Screw he composed music where harmony flirts with dissonance, just as ghosts mingle with the living on the misty shores of the Lake at Bly.

-The Turn of the Screw will be recorded and broadcasted on ViàVosges and Qwest TV.
-We will inform you of the broadcast's date soon.
+The Turn of the Screw has been recorded and will be broadcasted on our website, on ViàVosges TV and Qwest TV soon.

 The Turn of the Screw, opera in two acts with prologue